-Authorizing an agreement relating to Land Bank priority bids
+Authorizing an agreement relating to Land Bank priority bids, as amended

 Section 1.
 The Mayor is hereby authorized to enter into an agreement with the Rochester Land Bank Corporation (Land Bank) for the City to take assignment of the Land Bank's right to take title to real property that has been the subject of a successful priority bid made by the Land Bank at a real property tax foreclosure auction in accordance with Section 1616(i) of the NYS Not-For-Profit Corporation Law.
 The City shall accept the assignment and take title only as to such real property and under circumstances determined by the Mayor to be in the best interest of the City.
 The agreement also shall provide for cooperation between the City and the Land Bank in carrying out the mission of the Land Bank and the development strategies and policies of the City.
+The term of the agreement shall be one year.